greg-js/arch-wiki-md-repo/wiki/_content/english/Android.md

 ```

 **Note:** As an alternative to a global install with the [AUR](/index.php/AUR "AUR") packages, the SDK can be installed to a user's home directory via [the upstream instructions](https://developer.android.com/sdk/index.html).
+You may also use the android-*-dummy packages in the [AUR](/index.php/AUR "AUR") to handle the system dependencies.

 ### Android SDK platform API

+**Note:** If you plan to install [Android Studio](/index.php/Android_Studio "Android Studio") and want the IDE to handle your SDK, you don't need to install these packages

 Install the desired Android SDK Platform package from the [AUR](/index.php/AUR "AUR"):